tock/tock/doc/Design.md

 to borrow memory from a process in order to ensure liveness and safety in response to system calls.

-### Extensible System Call Interface

-_TODO_

 ## Grants

-Capsules cannot dynamically allocate memory for liveness and safety reasons.
-Dynamic memory allocation in the kernel makes it hard to predict if memory will be exhausted, and a single capsule with poor memory management could cause the rest of the kernel to fail.
-Moreover, since it uses a single stack the kernel cannot easily recover from capsule failures.
+Capsules are not allowed to allocate memory dynamically since dynamic allocation in the kernel makes it hard to predict if memory will be exhausted.
+A single capsule with poor memory management could cause the rest of the kernel to fail.
+Moreover, since it uses a single stack, the kernel cannot easily recover from capsule failures.

 However, capsules often need to dynamically allocate memory in response to process requests.
 For example, a virtual timer driver must allocate a structure to hold metadata for each new timer any process creates.
-Therefore, allows capsules to dynamically allocate from the memory of a process making a request.
+Therefore, Tock allows capsules to dynamically allocate from the memory of a process making a request.

 It is unsafe, though, for a capsule to directly hold a reference to process